Eastern Air Lines Flight 980

 Eastern Air Lines Flight 980 was a scheduled international flight from Asunción, Paraguay, to Miami, Florida, United States.
 On January 1, 1985, while descending towards La Paz, Bolivia, for a scheduled stopover, the Boeing 727 jetliner struck Mount Illimani at an altitude of 19600 ft, killing all 29 people on board.

 The wreckage was scattered over a large area of a glacier covered with snow.
 Over the decades, several search expeditions were only able to recover a small amount of debris, and searches for the flight recorders were unsuccessful.
 The accident remains the highest-altitude controlled flight into terrain in commercial aviation history.

 Accident

 Eastern Air Lines Flight 980 had departed President Stroessner International Airport in Asunción, Paraguay, at 17:57 on January 1, 1985, with a passenger contingent of nineteen and a crew of ten.
 The passengers were from Paraguay, South Korea and the United States.
-Among them was the wife of the then-U.S. Ambassador to Paraguay, Arthur H. Davis, and two Eastern pilots flying as passengers.
+Among them was the wife of Arthur H. Davis, the then-U.S. Ambassador to Paraguay, William Kelly, a director of the Peace Corps in Paraguay, and two Eastern pilots flying as passengers.